Check Your Resume Before You Apply

 Field mappingName, email, phone, dates, titlesMissing contact info is a common cause of immediate rejection

-Keyword matchingJob-specific terms, skills, certificationsKeyword overlap affects recruiter search visibility and ATS scoring
+Keyword signalsJob-specific terms, skills, certificationsKeyword overlap can affect recruiter search visibility and resume-review workflows

 Chronology checkDate ordering, gap detectionReverse-chronological order is expected by most ATS